 - Use a process of elimination – some answer options are obviously wrong so cross them off.
 Usually one of the answers is really wrong, another is pretty wrong, one could be maybe right and one is right.
 Getting rid of the obviously wrong answers to help you focus your thinking on the one or two answers left (this works multiple choice only).

 - At the end make sure all the questions have been answered….you may just jag it! (once again – multiple choice).
 If you don’t write anything down then you have no chance of getting it right, so always put something down!

-- Wear your subject matter hat – leave your ‘reality’ at the door, don’t argue the questions – answer from how the text books/syllabus would answer.
+- Wear your subject matter hat – leave your ‘reality’ at the door, don’t argue the questions – answer from how the textbooks/syllabus would answer.
 Remember the exam writers have not had your experience – they have only had theirs, and the syllabus or course content is the “common language” you all speak.
-Don’t try to convert to the real word – use the subject appropriate language, terms, techniques and thought processes.
+Don’t try to convert to the real-world – use the subject appropriate language, terms, techniques and thought processes.

 - see point 1 – Practice, practice, practice.

 These have stood me in good stead, so hopefully, they will work for you.
 If you have any other suggestions – please let me know!

 These suggestions came from Brian Osman, Shane Hastie and Sharon Robson